wolfSSL/meta-wolfssl/README.md

         ```

 3. Edit your build's local.conf file to install the recipes you would like
-    included (ie: wolfssl, wolfssh, wolfmqtt, wolftpm) by adding a
+    to include (ie: wolfssl, wolfssh, wolfmqtt, wolftpm)

+    - For Dunfell and newer versions of Yocto
     IMAGE_INSTALL:append line:

     ```
     IMAGE_INSTALL:append = " wolfssl wolfssh wolfmqtt wolftpm wolfclu "
+    ```

+    - For versions of Yocto older than Dunfell
+    IMAGE_INSTALL_append line:

+    ```
+    IMAGE_INSTALL_append = " wolfssl wolfssh wolfmqtt wolftpm wolfclu "
     ```

     This will add the necassary --enable-* options necassary to use your
     specific combination of recipes.